ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Routines/parenthesis-check-output.md

   .sIdentifier
    .sParmEnd
    .sBegin
+    .sBegin
     .sEnd
+  .sEnd

 ```
 ------------------------
-Warning, output length does not match (9 vs 12)!
+Warning, output length does not match (11 vs 12)!
 (Newlines are not the issue here!) `parenthesis-check.pt`
 Showing as much of the diff as possible...

 File diff